tylerthomasallen/docs/src/pages/dashboard/setup.md

         - Choose a `link domain` which will be used for all your links
         - The `link domain` is the website which hosts your deep links
         - The `link domain` is not a deep link
-            - The deep links will have an `alias` behind them to uniquely identify content
+            - Deep links will have an `alias` behind them to uniquely identify them
                 - https://example.app.link/VZsTctoINF
                 - https://example.app.link/custom-alias
         - <img src="/img/pages/dashboard/link-domain.png" width="500px" />